txtyash/textyash.com/README.md

 # textyash.com [WIP]

-textyash.com is my personal blog site.
-You can view the deployment here <http://textyash.vercel.app>.
-The website is a work in progress.
-Please checkout the roadmap before making a PR/Issue.
+<https://textyash.com> is my personal blog site.

+* The website is a work in progress.
+* Please checkout the roadmap before making a PR.
+* Contributions should only be made to the dev branch.
+Deployed here: <https://textyash.vercel.app>

 ## Tech Stack